Legislator calls for Lt. Gov. Josh Green to take over COVID-19 response

 Sources told the Honolulu Star-Advertiser that the governor has ordered some officials and state agencies not to work with Green, who has also not been appearing at the most recent briefings by the state on the pandemic.

-“All I care about right now is slowing the virus and saving lives,” Green told the Honolulu Star-Advertiser.
-“I was working on healthcare crises in Hawaii as a National Health Corps scholar, an ER doctor, a representative and as a senator before David Ige became governor and I will be working on them long after he leaves office. “
+“All I care about right now is slowing the virus and saving lives,” Green told the Star-Advertiser.
+“I was working on health care crises in Hawaii as a National Health Corps scholar, an ER doctor, a representative and as a senator before David Ige became governor, and I will be working on them long after he leaves office.”

 In a statement, Ige’s office said that Green has not been banned from new conferences and meetings.